 How do I participate?

-Each week (commencing January 2017), I will announce the theme for the coming week over on SLM’s Instagram, Twitter & Facebook pages.
-The theme will be a broad area or aspect of your life to focus on & investigate in order to mine the treasures that may not be obvious but are still working their subtle little magic on you in some way.
+I will post a different theme each week over on the on SLM’s Instagram, Twitter & Facebook pages.
+The topic will be a broad area or aspect of your life to focus on & investigate in order to mine the treasures that may not be obvious but are still working their subtle little magic on you in some way.

 - Write a blog post